Disgusting Domino's People: Effect on Domino's

-The average number of blog posts mentioning Domino's name was 27.4 from March to April 2009 per day; by April 15, that changed to 227.5 per day.
+The average daily number of blog posts mentioning Domino's from March to April 2009 was 27.4 per day; by April 15, that rose to 227.5.
 According to publication perception measurer BrandIndex, Domino's buzz rating went from 22.5 points on April 10 to 13.6 on April 14, and their quality rating decreased from 5 to -2.8 within a day.
 Zeta Interactive also reported consumer perception being 64% negative, where the month prior it was around 81% positive.
 Perception from those surveyed by YouGov also soured, with the company's global managing director Ted Marzilli stating that 15-to-20 of the participants mentioned the controversial videos.
 Upon the videos' initial exposure, The New York Times reported five out of twelve results on the first page of a Google search for "Domino's" being about them.

 Domino's was initially skeptical to make a press statement out of fear of garnering the video more attention, and ordered McIntyre to directly respond to blogs covering the video instead.
 However, the negative attention only escalated.
 On April 15, Domino's released a statement on their official website, apologizing for the video and thanking the brand's customers: "The opportunities and freedom of the internet is wonderful.
 But it also comes with the risk of anyone with a camera and an internet link to cause a lot of damage, as in this case, where a couple of individuals suddenly overshadow the hard work performed by the 125,000 men and women working for Domino's across the nation and in 60 countries around the world."
 That same day, it also uploaded a video message from Domino's USA president Patrick Doyle, which announced the Conover location was shut down and being cleaned: "We sincerely apologize for this incident.
 We thank members of the online community who quickly alerted us and allowed us to take immediate action.
 Although the individuals in question claim it's a hoax, we are taking this incredibly seriously."
 The brand also launched its official Twitter account that day with the handle dpzinfo.
 Rick Ridgway, who led 100 Domino's chains of the area that included the Conover chain, stated to the Hickory Daily Record, "This is not indicative of people who work for Domino's.
 These were the rogue actions of two ex-employees."